-Federal transportation funding in IowaInformation on this Web page was last updated in March 2013.
+Federal transportation funding in IowaInformation on this web page was last updated in January 2015.

 Most federal funds returned to state and local governments come from modal trust funds made up of various federal user fees.
 Many programs also receive a small percentage from the federal General Fund.

 - Mass transit account

 ($ 35.17 billion)

 ($ 5 billion)